aoristos/coop-door-automation/README.md

 **summerTimeOffset:**
 The ephemerides in the array are expressed according UTC (Greenwich Meantime)(no Daylight Saving Time).
-Subtract1 hour from the time reading (tm.Hour) in case the DS1307 RTC time was initialized in Daylight Saving Time (Summer Time)
+Subtract1 hour from the time reading (tm.Hour) in case the DS1307 real-time-clock is running in Daylight Saving Time (Summer Time)

 **sunSetOffset:**
 make sure you leave enough time for the chickens to go to bed